 Ian:A lot of your brands are associated with sport or the outdoors, does that give you advantages in product development and marketing?

 Jessica:Having a number of brands across the sports and outdoors categories allows us to use each brand’s strengths.
 For example, our expertise in fabric technology in Endura aligns itself with ground-breaking technology in Speedo’s Fastskin range.
-We can utilise each of the brands specialities to make our products world class across the brand.
+We can utilise each of the brands specialities to make our products world class across the board.
 Working together ensures continual improvements and efficiency.

 Ian:Tell me a bit about yourself and your role as Shopper Marketing Executive with Pentland, and your commercial background?